Brachioplasty (Body Lift)

 Why might I need a brachioplasty?

 This surgery may be for you if you recently lost a lot of weight.
 It’s often done after weight-loss surgery.
 You may not be happy with how you look after weight-loss surgery if you have extra folds of tissue under your arm.
+You may also notice excess skin as you age.

 These extra skin folds may cause the following problems: